tanviredu/CHARP_DESIGN_PATTERN/command_pattern/process.md

+[TRY THIS AFTER KNOW REPOSITORY PATTERN]
+[IMPLEMENT ONLY THE SHOPPING CART
+AND THE SHOPPINGCART.BUSINESS
+OTHER PROJECT IS NOT PART OF THIS
+]

 1) invoker invokes the command
 2) and reciver is the thing which command runs
 3) client can access the command and invoker